GW Invariants Relative Normal Crossings Divisors

-In this section we define a notion of symplectic normal crossings divisors, which encodes the geometrical information required for the analysis of \cite{ip1} and \cite{ip2} to extend after appropriate modifications.
-In particular this notion generalizes the notion of normal crossings divisor in algebraic geometry.
+In this section we define a notion of symplectic normal crossing divisors, generalizing that from algebraic geometry, and encoding the geometrical information required for the analysis of \cite{ip1} and \cite{ip2} to extend after appropriate modifications.
 Clearly the local model of such divisor $V$ should be the union of $k$ coordinate planes in $\cx^n$, where the number of planes may vary from point to point.
-But we also need a local model for the symplectic form $\omega$ and the tamed almost complex structure $J$ near such divisor.
-We will therefore require that each branch of $V$ is both $\omega$ symplectic and $J$ holomorphic.
+But we also need a local model for the symplectic form $\omega$ and the tamed almost complex structure $J$ near such divisor, and we require that each branch of $V$ is both $\omega$-symplectic and $J$-holomorphic.
 This will allow us to define the order of contact of $J$-holomorphic curves to $V$.
-We also need a good description of the normal directions to the divisor, because these are going to be the directions in which the manifold $X$ will be rescaled when components of the holomorphic curves fall into $V$.
-In particular, we need to keep track of both the normal bundle to each branch of $V$ and its inclusion into $X$ which describes the neighborhood of that branch.

-\begin{defn} (local model).
-In $\cx^n$ consider the union $V$ of $k\ge 0$ (distinct) coordinate hyperplanes $H_i=\{x |x_i=0\} $ in $\cx^n$, together with their normal direction $N_i$ given by the usual projection $\pi_i:\cx^n \longra H_i$ onto the coordinate plane and the usual inclusion $\iota: N_i \ra \cx^n$.
+We also need a good description of the normal directions to the divisor, as these are the directions in which the manifold $X$ will be rescaled when components of the $J$-holomorphic curves fall into $V$.
+So we keep track of both the normal bundle to each branch of $V$ and its inclusion into $X$ describing the neighborhood of that branch. \begin{defn}[Local model] In $\cx^n$, consider the union $V$ of $k\ge 0$ (distinct) coordinate hyperplanes $H_i=\{x |x_i=0\} $, together with their normal direction $N_i$ defined by the projection $\pi_i:\cx^n \longra H_i$, $\pi_i(x)=x_i$, and the inclusion $\iota: (N_i, 0) \ra (\cx^n, H_i)$.